ilatif/image_zoomer_rb/README.md

 ## Usage

+To insert JavaScript files in your Rails app, add following line in your `app/assets/javascripts/application.js` file (make sure to add after requiring `jquery`.).

+	//= require image_zoomer_main

 To use this gem you can use standard `image_tag` helper that Rails provides.
 To have image zooming effect on your desired images you have to apply `image_zoomer` class on images.
 For example:

 	image_tag("/path/to/your/image.ext", :class => 'image_zoomer')